sebkouba/personal-site/about.md

 #### SSL
 This page is not encrypted because I'm not collecting any data.
 It's less workd and I don't care about page rank.

+#### Simulation Analysis
+I'm fascinated with the idea that we might be living in a simulation.
+[Kurzgesagt Video on Youtube](https://www.youtube.com/watch?v=tlTKTTt47WE)

+This site doesn't have a real focus so I'm going with that.

 <!-- You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /
 [minima](https://github.com/jekyll/minima)